|Haplogroup R migrations out of the Upper Nile

 |Detail from drawing by Ippolito Rosellini (The Franco-Tuscan Expedition of 1828)

 The majority of biblical populations are in Y-DNA Haplogroup R1 which is found widely in Africa, the Midle East, Pakistan, the Levant, Southern Europe, France, and the British Isles.
-This dispersion took place over thousands of years beginning before 70,000 years ago.
+The dispersion of R1 peoples took place over thousands of years, beginning before 70,000 years ago.

 Haplogroup R1b, also known as haplogroup R-M343, is the most frequently occurring Y chromosome haplogroup in Western Europe, some parts of Russia (the Bashkir minority), Central Asia (e.g. Turkmenistan) and in the region of Lake Chad, and along the Nile.

-This is the haplogroup of Abraham's Proto-Saharan ancestors who dispersed widely and are known my many different names in ancient history: Kushites, Kushan, Ainu, Saka, Hittites, etc. Among them was a caste of priests known in ancient texts as 'Apiru, Hapiru, Habiru or Hebrew.
+This is the haplogroup of Abraham's Proto-Saharan ancestors who dispersed widely and are known my many different names in ancient history: Kushites, Kushan, Ainu, Saka, Hittites, etc. Among them was a caste of priests known in ancient texts as 'Apiru, Abrutu, Hapiru, Habiru or Hebrew.
 In the Akkadian language this caste or priests was called "Abrutu" from Abru, the word for priest.

 The Abrutu are named in ancient Akkadian texts The word refers to a caste of priests who were already widely dispersed in the 14th-13th centuries B.C.
-Their spread was driven by their unique marriage and ascendancy pattern by which sons were sent away to established their own territories.
+Their spread was driven by their marriage and ascendancy pattern by which sons were sent away to establish their own territories.